 CONCLUSIONS

-We characterized the test-retest reliability of rsfMRI functional connectivity in 88 adolescents with and without major depressive disorder.
+We characterized the test-retest reliability of resting-state fMRI functional connectivity in 88 adolescents with and without major depressive disorder.
 Both depressed and healthy adolescents had low univariate reliability but high multivariate reliability, supporting the increasing shift towards multivariate models for improved reproducibility.
 Overall, we found that individuals with major depressive disorder were no less reliable than healthy participants, suggesting that approaches to optimize reliability and improve biomarker identification may generalize well to this population.

 REFERENCES